darkhelmet-gaming/Quartz/README.md

 # The ifevent Command

 Any plugins that support running commands can take advantage of events.
-All you need to is prefix a command with the `ifevent` syntax below.
+You simply need to prefix a command with the `ifevent` syntax below.
 If the given event is active, the provided command will execute.
 If the event is not active, the command will not run.